-CIP coming under the CIP on a haulier site (including depots, DTAS sub-depots and outbased reload sites) that is under the responsibility of the haulier, including contracted or leased arrangements, is under the scope of the DTAS standards.

-The key cleaning parameters of the Cleaning in Place (CIP) system must be set and verified regularly.

-- Temperature and detergent concentration suitable food grade cleaning agents. - Procedures to check suitability of final rinse water.
-If mains water is not used the final rinse water must be analysed at least every six months to ensure potability defined in Council Directive 98/83/EC.
-The water must be analysed in a UKAS accredited laboratory). - Detergent concentration (reference test) should be checked recorded and monthly. - Flow rate should be checked and recorded every three months. - CIP times should be checked and recorded for each CIP.
+F1.2 CIP coming under the scope of the DTAS standards must have systems procedures in place detailing how tankers should be cleaned. sub-depots and outbased reload sites) that is under the responsibility of the haulier, including contracted or leased arrangements, is under the Documentation check and questioning managers.
+Flow rate/pressure checks may not be possible depending on the equipment available.
+Question managers on procedures The haulier must be able to demonstrate that it complies with the Dairy be set and verified regularly. for checking suitability of final rinse water supply and maintenance of rinse water storage tanks. of Practice: Dairy Operations. grade cleaning agents.
+Procedures to check suitability of final rinse water.
+If mains water is not used the final rinse water must be analysed at least every six months to ensure potability as defined in Council Directive 98/83/EC.
+The water must be analysed in a UKAS accredited laboratory).
+Detergent concentration (reference test) should be checked and recorded monthly.
+Flow rate should be checked and recorded every three months.
+CIP times should be checked and recorded for each CIP. inspection, ATP or potable water testing at defined intervals and records retained.
+Check datasheet to ensure chemical in use is suitable for food use.